 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-Explore some easy cleaning hacks that will help you keep your skillets, not just clean but in top shape!
+Explore some easy cleaning hacks that will help you keep your skillets clean and in top shape!
 From important storage tips to some good eco-friendly cleaning hacks, we have it all.

-When it comes to cleaning cast-iron utensils, hot water is your best friend, and also a dry pan can be good unless it is not devoid of oils.
+When it comes to cleaning cast iron utensils, hot water is your best friend, and also a dry pan can be good unless it is not devoid of oils.
 It is the underrated seasoning that helps those pans retain efficiency, shine, and good looks.

 How To Clean Cast Iron Skillet

-1. Sponge Or Stiff Brush
+1. Sponge or Stiff Brush

-This is the easiest and the most popular method when it comes to cleaning a cast-iron skillet.
+This is the easiest and the most popular method when it comes to cleaning a cast iron skillet.
 You would need a sponge or stiff brush, dry cloth or paper towels, and vegetable oil to restore your skillet.

 Wash the unclean skillet with hot water and use your hand to clean it with a stiff brush or sponge.
-You must use gloves if the water it very hot and don’t burn your hands, please!
+You must use gloves if the water is very hot and don’t burn your hands, please!
 Don’t use detergent or soap this time as this may affect the seasoning of the pan.

 If you have stuck-on food, use a paste of coarse kosher salt and scrub it off.
 Use a paper towel to scrub the food leftovers as the residue has already loosened after the effective hot water treatment.
 Once done, thoroughly dry it with paper towels or you can use heat for more efficient drying.

 You can also apply a light coat of vegetable oil or melted shortening to retain the shine and seasoning of the pan after cleaning.
 You can also oil the outer surface and remove any excess oil by buffing.
-Do store the frying pan in a dry place.

 2. No Rust Please

-Now, hot water treatment without detergent would be effected for minor burns or stains.
+Now, hot water treatment without detergent would be effective for minor burns or stains.
 If you want to make your frying pan rust-free, you would need steel wool, soap, sponge, dish or paper towel, aluminum foil, and oven.